thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

     on_message = "dm101"
     ```

-    The operation definition tells thin-edge.io what to do when receiving a specific message (with the message id) on the given topic.
+    The operation definition tells %%te%% what to do when receiving a specific message (with the message id) on the given topic.
 Specifically, the definition will execute the `/usr/bin/set_wifi` script when a `dm101` message is received on the `c8y/s/dc/custom_devmgmt` topic.

 2. Create the script which is called when receiving the `dm101` message